Key Takeaways

 Is there any explanation for that widespread misconception about the law?
 The two main reasons for this common misunderstanding of the laws are:

-1. Gun laws are too complex – short of in-depth study.
+- Gun laws are numerous and too complex – short of in-depth study.

-And it explains why “a felony conviction” doesn’t always impair Minnesota gun rights indefinitely.
+And here we explain why “a felony conviction” doesn’t always impair Minnesota gun rights indefinitely.

 Two common exceptions to that general rule are: